geffzhang/awesome-ocelot/README.md

 * [MicroService.ApiGateway](https://github.com/colinin/MicroService.ApiGateway)
 * [develop a payment platform that would allow you to make payment transactions thanks to the QR code, thereby reducing the human factor in customer service and allowing the system to be as autonomous as possible.](https://github.com/securedevteam/Payment-Platform)
 * [MicroserviceDemo](https://github.com/iamxiaozhuang/MicroserviceDemo)
+* [Hermes.Gateway](https://github.com/krzysztofla/Hermes.Gateway)--Hermes Gateway is Ocelot based gateway used for routing async & sync requests.
+It is also used to distribute async messages on Message Bus

 ## Video
 * [https://www.youtube.com/watch?v=kl-NeEAb1WQ](https://www.youtube.com/watch?v=kl-NeEAb1WQ)